ZhangGe6/GestureDet/readme.md

 Then I get 6 files as expected and I take the `pose_torchscipt.ncnn.param` and `pose_torchscipt.ncnn.bin` to be loaded.

 #### GestureDet Android ncnn demo
 I implement a GestureDet Android demo using the converted ncnn models.
-The android demo can be found in `deploy_ncnn/GestureDet_ncnn`. **This demo can run as fast as 25 fps with Kirin 990.**
+The android demo can be found in `demo_ncnn_Android`. **This demo can run as fast as 25 fps with Kirin 990.**

 ![](./docs/android_demo.gif)